 Now that your kids have a better idea of how money works, you might be wondering when to start encouraging them to save.
 Kids can learn how to spend money a lot more easily than learning how to save money.

 If you haven’t started already, this is a great time to introduce saving.
 You may have already accumulated some cash from their birthday or holiday gifts.
 Perhaps you’ve opened a savings account to deposit checks they’ve received over time, or you started a college fund for them when they began kindergarten.
+Let them know that you’ve started saving money for them.

 It’s never too early to start saving money for your kids.
 Any amount of money you save for your kids now is less money they must earn later.
 By investing the money in a savings account now, you allow it to earn interest, which can significantly increase the total over time compared to what you initially deposited.
 Starting early can make a big difference in helping them build a solid financial foundation for their future.